floooh/sokol-rust/README.md

 ```

 ## Shaders
 Checkout [sokol-tools](https://github.com/floooh/sokol-tools) for a sokol shader pipeline!
-It supports these rust bindings and all shaders in the examples folder
+It supports these Rust bindings and all shaders in the examples folder
 here have been compiled using it with `-f sokol_rust`!

 ## License and attributions